imtrent/imtrent/README.md

 ### Hi there 👋

-I'm Ian Trent, a Software Developer focused on building high-quality, thoughtful, and intuitive web applications.
+I'm Ian Trent, a Software Engineer focused on building high-quality, thoughtful, and intuitive web applications.

 💼 &nbsp; Currently working at [@SFP](https://sfp.net), a web and media production company.